bibionid/willnash_research/README.md

  - The Functional Non-Coding Genome – Will is motivated to understand adaptive evolution in the functional non-coding genome and it’s relation to gene regulation.
 He has worked with multi ‘omic datasets to explore the foundations of regulatory networks and their rewiring during adaptive processes.

 ## Teaching Interests
-As an <a href="https://research-portal.uea.ac.uk/en/persons/will-nash> Honorary Lecturer at The University of East Anglia </a> , Will teaches Vertebrate Biodiversity (Level 4) and Data Science and Bioinformatics (Level 7).
+As an [Honorary Lecturer at The University of East Anglia](https://research-portal.uea.ac.uk/en/persons/will-nash), Will teaches Vertebrate Biodiversity (Level 4) and Data Science and Bioinformatics (Level 7).

 Will has a range of supervisory experience across bioinformatic and ecology based projects at PhD, MRes, and UG.
 He greatly enjoys working with inquisitive students who are interested in developing computational approaches to ecology and conservation relevant grand challenges.